bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 # Products with the GraphQL Storefront API

 BigCommerce's GraphQL Storefront API lets merchants on headless storefronts retrieve [products](https://support.bigcommerce.com/s/article/Product-Identifiers) from a store.
-These built-in capabilities also allow Stencil developers to customize their storefronts with product information.
+These built-in capabilities allow Stencil developers to customize their storefronts with product information.

 The GraphQL Storefront API lets you retrieve the following product features, and more:
 - Price info in a store's transacting currency